mca-lab/gaurav/README.md

 # Big Data Project Template

+# Project Title
+Comparative Analysis of Content Diversity and Global Reach: Netflix vs Amazon Prime Video

+# research question
+how do the content libraries of Netflix and amazon prime differ in terms of content type,genre distribution and country of production over the time

 ## Project Overview
 Build a Big Data project using Python, PySpark and Docker.
 The workflow includes: